Types of Game Testing: A Complete Guide for 2025Types of Game Testing: A Complete Guide for 2025

 • Test automation handles routine validation for core features and regression coverage.

-• Cloud testing platforms, such as HeadSpin, provide access to thousands of real devices with varying network profiles and OS versions, eliminating the need to maintain massive in-house device farms.
+• Cloud testing platforms, such as HeadSpin, provide access to real devices with varying network profiles and OS versions, eliminating the need to maintain massive in-house device farms.

 These tools reduce manual overhead, allow for continuous testing, and improve test coverage across real-world usage scenarios.